Field conversions

 All fields have a default conversion, which you can override in certain instances, such as in Reporting.

-For example, the default conversion for the Classification file is AU_ASCENDING.
-This means that when terms are displayed in Classification fields and in reports, the user will see the ascending hierarchy.
+For example, the default conversion for the Classification field is [AU_CONV,CLASSIFICATION].
+This means Vernon will use the Display Field that is specified in the Authority Parameter File for Classification.
+In this case, the Display Field is AU_ASCENDING.
+This means that when terms are displayed in Classification fields and in reports, you will see the ascending hierarchy.
 For example:

 Dish, Bonbon/Dish, Candy/Dish, Serving/Serving Vessels/Food Service T&E/04 Tools.

-You may wish to override this in a report so that just the term name displays.
+You may wish to override this conversion with [AU_CONV,CLASSIFICATION*AU_NAME] in a report so that just the term name displays.
 For example:

 Dish, Bonbon